icoz69/StyleAvatar3D/README.md

 [[Arxiv]](https://arxiv.org/abs/2305.19012)

+## News
+We are going to release the code of this project in November.

 ## Abstract

 The recent advancements in image-text diffusion models have stimulated research interest in large-scale 3D generative models.
 Nevertheless, the limited availability of diverse 3D resources presents significant challenges to learning.
 In this paper, we present a novel method for generating high-quality, stylized 3D avatars that utilizes pre-trained image-text diffusion models for data generation and a Generative Adversarial Network (GAN)-based 3D generation network for training.
 Our method leverages the comprehensive priors of appearance and geometry offered by image-text diffusion models to generate multi-view images of avatars in various styles.
 During data generation, we employ poses extracted from existing 3D models to guide the generation of multi-view images.
 To address the misalignment between poses and images in data, we investigate view-specific prompts and develop a coarse-to-fine discriminator for GAN training.
 We also delve into attribute-related prompts to increase the diversity of the generated avatars.
 Additionally, we develop a latent diffusion model within the style space of StyleGAN to enable the generation of avatars based on image inputs.
 Our approach demonstrates superior performance over current state-of-the-art methods in terms of visual quality and diversity of the produced avatars.